I'll first mention the two official policy documents, and then I'll point out where the information is in conflict.

-"An elders quorum president needs to have regular contact with his quorum members, many who have limited Internet access.
+They also have helpful examples of inappropriate use listed there, but none of those cases seem to apply to what we’re doing here."An elders quorum president needs to have regular contact with his quorum members, many who have limited Internet access.

 After receiving permission from his bishop, the quorum president decides to use a mobile messaging app (such as WhatsApp, Skype, Facebook Messenger, Google Hangouts, or Kik) to communicate with his quorum.
 After determining which of these services is most convenient for his quorum members—and receiving their permission to communicate with them on this platform—he creates a private list of those who would like to receive these messages.
 He understands that this is just one method of communicating with his quorum members and always follows up on important items by making phone calls or visiting in person.
 He never shares this group information with anyone else and quickly adds or removes anyone from the group who requests it."